Islam and Sikhism: Worship and pilgrimage

 The Golden Temple (Harmandir Sahib) in Amritsar, India is not only a central religious place of the Sikhs, but also a symbol of human brotherhood and equality.
 The four entrances of the holy shrine from all four directions, signify that people belonging to every walk of life are equally welcome.
 The Golden Temple is a holy site for Sikhs and is welcome to people of any faith.

 Sikhs do not believe in pilgrimages.
-However, the first Sikh Guru, Baba Guru Nanak, is known to have attended the Hajj on one occasion.

 Mecca in Saudi Arabia is the central religious place in Islam.
 Mecca is regarded as the holiest city in Islam, and a pilgrimage to it (Hajj) is one of the pillars of Islam.
 Non-Muslims are prohibited from entering the city.

 Demography

-Islam is the second largest religion in the world as of 21st century with around 2 billion followers worldwide including Majority of Sunni and minority Shia,and Major School of jurisprudence Hanafi, shafii, Maliki, Hanbali.
+Islam is the second largest religion in the world as of 21st century with around 2 billion followers worldwide including Majority of Sunni and minority Shia, and Major School of jurisprudence Hanafi, shafii, Maliki, Hanbali.